ripp4rd0c/ctf/deadface-22/programming/grandmaster/grandmaster-writeup.md

 # sanitize board
 BOARD = BOARD[28:].strip().split("\n")
 ```
-the `recvrepeatS()` function receives data untill the specified timeout or an EOF, here i set the timeout to 0.9 which is enough to receive the board, the function then decodes the received bytes to string type, so now we have the board as a list of strings
+the `recvrepeatS()` method receives data untill the specified timeout or an EOF, here i set the timeout to 0.9 which is enough to receive the board, the method then decodes the received bytes to string type, so now we have the board as a list of strings
 ```python
 ['. . . . . .
 B .', '. . .
 K . . p N', '. . . .
 N . . .', '.
 R p . . k . p', '. .
 Q . . . b r', '. . . . . p . .', '. r . b . . . .', 'B . n . . .
 R .']
 ```